Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Amplify Integration

-The Amplify Integration provides access to and protection for your APIs using Axway's industry leading technology.
-Amplify Integration is a low-code or no-code integration platform that solves simple to complex enterprise integration use cases and patterns. ​Primary use cases​ are application integration, data integration and API-fication (getting apps to talk to each other via application programming interfaces).
+The Amplify Integration provides access to and protection for your APIs using Axway's industry-leading technology.
+Amplify Integration is a low-code or no-code integration platform that solves simple to complex enterprise integration use cases and patterns. ​Primary use cases​ are application integration, data integration, and API-fication (getting apps to talk to each other via application programming interfaces).

 {{% alert title="Note" color="primary" %}} For more information on Amplify Integration refer to the [Axway Documentation Portal](https://docs.axway.com/bundle/amplify_integration/page/amplify_integration_guide.html).{{% /alert %}}